A Non-Commercial Guide to Canmore (updated Feb 24, 2008)

 Canmore has finally yuppified sufficiently to have good food...
 Unfortunately, prices have also gone ballistic compared to five years ago.

-Good Food at reasonable prices, Breakfast:
+Good Food at reasonable prices, breakfast:

 Summit Cafe: Good breakfast food, crowds of active people scheming about the day every morning, nice atmosphere, good morning sun deck.
 Canmore's best breakfast place.